zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 next sub-block.
 These could be any regions that have non-fissile materials such as a reflector, structural materials, etc.
-The last sub-block is for materials with a tensor diffussion coefficient (TDC).
+The last sub-block is for materials with a tensor diffusion coefficient (TDC).

 !listing htgr/htr-10/steady/htr-10-critical.i